the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Move Google Maps API loading to tribe_assets and only load once on single views when PRO is active, thanks to info2grow first reporting [112221]
 * Tweak - Accept 0 as an argument in tribe_get_events() so that `'post_parent' => 0` works, thanks Cy for the detailed report [111518]
 * Fix - handle left-over Facebook scheduled imports and notices [114831]
+* Fix - Fixed an issue where a fatal error could be generated when trying to save a new Event Aggregator scheduled import [115339]

 = [4.6.23] 2018-09-12 =